arunkv7/arunkv7.github.io/_pages/teaching.md

 ## Future Teaching Interests

-I am interested in developing advanced courses on:
+I am interested in developing courses on:
 - Stratified and rotating flows
 - Particle-laden flows
 - Transport phenomena in environmental and geophysical systems
 - Mathematical methods for engineers
+- Basics of Electrochemical systems
+- Sustainable systems

 ---